eag1ex/trello-angular/readme.md

 #### - Trello Angular -
-A Trello like looking App using Angular.js and Bootstrap 4/Flexbox witn Nodemailer and Lodash.
+A Trello like looking App using Angular.js and Bootstrap 4/Flexbox witn Nodemailer Lodash. and $httpbacked Mock service

 ######Repo